Monday, July 9, 2012

 Save up money - get in the habit of saving.
 Drive the wheels off you clunker and put aside a couple hundred a month.
 In no time, you will have enough CASH to buy that car of your dreams, a few years old, without having to finance it.

-4. Getting Snookered By A Car Salesman: Let's face it - you've never bought a car before.
+4. Getting Snookered By A Car Salesman: Let's face it - you've never bought a new car before.
 You've never been in that situation and seen, firsthand, how they can screw you.
 How do I know this?
-Because if you had, you would never set foot in a new car showroom again (although many do, thinking "this time, it will be different!" - those folks are idiots).
+I've been there, done that.
+If you had, you would never set foot in a new car showroom again (although many do, thinking "this time, it will be different!" - those folks are idiots).

 You can be astute all you want to, if they perceive you to be young and naive they will offer you the worst deals.
 Double this if you are a woman, triple it if you are a minority.
 Yes, that is the sad truth of the car sales business - they profile customers and offer deals based on race, creed, and sex.
 And no, not much has changed over the years.